mugpeng/aweshelf/docs/article_media/0529/aweshelf-bookmark-your-ai-coding-sessions.md

 But the tooling has not caught up.
 Most agents treat sessions as disposable.
 When the terminal closes, the context is gone.

-`aweshelf` is a small tool that addresses this gap:
+`aweshelf` addresses this with a simple division of labor:

-- **Save**: bookmark a session in one command, with metadata that matters
-- **Organize**: categorize and search across bookmarks
-- **Restore**: resume a session with the same project context and API configuration
-- **Automate**: let your agent manage bookmarks through natural language
-- **Browse**: use the TUI or VS Code extension for a visual overview

-It does not try to be a platform.
-It does not sync to the cloud.
-It does not require an account.
-It is a local CLI that stores bookmarks in a JSON file you can read, edit, and back up.

-The best tools for AI coding agents should be:
+**The agent creates.** During a work session, you tell the agent what to save.
+It runs the CLI, fills in the metadata, and organizes the bookmark.
+You stay focused on the code.

+**The human browses.** When it is time to pick up past work, you open the TUI or the VS Code sidebar.
+You see your bookmarks grouped by category.
+You filter, edit, and resume with a click or a keystroke.

+**Both operate the same data.** The agent writes bookmarks through the CLI.
+The human reads them through the TUI or VS Code.
+No sync layer.
+No special protocol.
+Just a JSON file on disk.

+This works because `aweshelf` follows a few principles:

 - documented for both humans and agents
 - scriptable through a stable CLI